-In December 2019, I decided to create a simple web interface for controlling all 4 channels from a browser.
+In December 2019, I decided to create a web interface for controlling all 4 channels from a browser.
 I wrote a simple php script and combined it with some basic html and css.
-Combined with Apache and php installed on the raspberry pi, I am now able to control power points from and browser with access to the local network.
+Combined with Apache and php installed on the raspberry pi, I am now able to control power points from any browser with access to the local network.
 To achieve this I learned about setting the SUID bit on an executable so that when called by the web user (www-data) it is still executed as root.
 WebUI setup instructions can be found in the README at gitlab.

-As a bonus, the webui allows me to script control of the remote units using a curl command as an alternative to ssh.
+As a bonus, the webui allows me to script control of the remote mains units using a curl command as an alternative to ssh.
 Using curl to control the outlets enables simple integration into automation platforms such as openHAB or Home Assistant.
 The following example commands produce an equivalent result (turning on channel a).

 $ ssh pi@raspberrypi "sudo p0wer a on"